 The company has already been hit with a record-breaking $5 billion fine for its security breaches.
-On top of that, it has the damage to its reputation to contend with.
+On top of that, it has damage to its reputation to contend with.
 We live in a world where people are sharing more information than ever before.
-Companies who are seemingly incapable of protecting this data are being viewed in an increasingly negative light.
+Companies that are seemingly incapable of protecting this data are being viewed in an increasingly negative light.
 It’s therefore imperative that firms take all the necessary steps possible to protect important data.

 The following article, analyses what data risk management is, the potential risks, and the best practices for managing those risks.

 Data risk management is the way in which organisations handle the data they are responsible for and ensure that any risks are kept to an absolute minimum.
 This includes the way the data is acquired, processed, stored, and used for the entire time it is under the control of the organisation.
 Some of the main causes of potential risks are:

 Data governance refers to the rules and policies an organisation has in place for the management of any data.
 Without robust governance, businesses could end up with a mishmash of disorganised data that will make regulatory compliance a minefield.
 For example, the General Data Protection Regulation (GDPR) introduced a ‘right to be forgotten’ when it came into effect last year.
 However, if businesses don’t know what lawful bases for processing data they have and where to find it, they cannot guarantee that it’s all been removed.
 This could then leave them open to both financial and reputational penalties.